 I am on the way to achieving my dream!

-This blog is written by Savannah Treviño-Casias a member of the NCLD Young Adult Leadership Council and this blog post was featured on the U.S. Department of Education Office of Special Education and Rehabilitative Services Blog as part of Learning Disabilities/ADHD/Dyslexia Awareness Month.
+Savannah Treviño-Casias, a member of the Young Adult Leadership Council and is pursuing a master’s degree in clinical mental health counseling at Arizona State University.
+A version of this blog was posted on the U.S. Department of Education Office of Special Education and Rehabilitative Services Blog.